 Mi Familia Vota (MFV) Education Fund’s Youth Leadership and Civic Engagement Program is a 5-month program designed to prepare and emerge the young Latino electorate (17-24-year-old) as agents of change through continuous civic engagement opportunities.
 The program will be implemented in Houston, Texas.
 The program will be implemented in partnership with School Districts and Higher Learning Institutions, for example in Houston, partners include Lone Star College System’s Center for Civic Engagement, the University of Houston-Downtown and Houston ISD.

-Additionally, students will meet every other Saturday to help research, evaluate, and provide recommendations for topics to be discussed at the Sheriff town hall and the 2016 Youth Summit.
+Additionally, students will meet every other week (beginning September) to help research, evaluate, and provide recommendations for topics to be discussed at the Sheriff town hall and the 2016 Youth Summit.

 Vision and Purpose